 Ford Escape has a 2.5-Liter Engine that has 168 Horsepower @6,000 rpm and 170 Torque @4,500 rpm.
 Honda CR-V has a 2.4-Liter Engine that has 184 @6,400 rpm and 180 @3,900 rpm.
 Honda's CR-V is not only more fuel efficient than Ford's Escape, it's also more Powerful.
 Fuel capacity for both vehicles is just over 15 gallons.
 Escape and CR-V both have Front and Rear Disc Brakes, and Hill Start Assist.
 Turning Diameter for Honda is 37.4, tighter than Ford's 38.8.

 Safety & Security

 Honda CR-V is 5-star rated by NHTSA for Front Driver, Front Passenger, Front Side, and Rear Side crash tests, Overall Frontal, Overall Side, Overall Side Barrier, and Side Pole Crash Safety Ratings.
 CR-V and Escape are 4-star rated for Rollover Safety.
 Escape is 5-star rated by NHTSA for Front and Side Crash Tests, Overall Side, Overall Side Barrier, and Side Pole Crash Safety Ratings.
-It got 4-star rated for Front Driver and Passenger Crash Tests, Overall Rating, and Overall Frontal Crash Safety Ratings.
+It got a 4-star rating for the Front Passenger Crash Test.
 Both vehicles have many safety features including Front Driver, Front Passenger, Front Side, and Side Curtain Airbags, Vehicle Stability Control System, Traction Control, ABS Brakes, Tire Pressure Monitor, Child Proof Rear Door Locks, and Front Passenger Airbag Cutoff Sensor.